JackBolitho/WavepotCreations/README.md

 # WavepotCreations

-All the tunes I make using Wavepot, an online digital signal processing playground!
+I like making little tunes with digital signal processing, and I share them here.
+Some of them I make on a DSP playground called Wavepot, which can be found in the following link:  [https://wavepot.com].

-Wavepot can be found here: [https://wavepot.com]
+I also make some with the Python Audio module from IPython.display!
+Enjoy!